flaviobarbosaisi/Jetson-Obj-Security/README.md

 ## Results and conclusion

 The video results can be found [here](https://drive.google.com/drive/folders/19S-Pk4NGvOWUvMeMYiI6Trd-CuXnp9gJ), highlighting the GPU usage.
-The results proved to be efficient for the proposed application, as tt was possible to absorb an immense amount of knowledge about computer vision and machine learning.
+The results proved to be efficient for the proposed application, as it was possible to absorb an immense amount of knowledge about computer vision and machine learning.

 ## Usage